Spectral sequences in unstable higher homotopy theory and applications to the coniveau filtration: Unstable coniveau spectral sequence

 \begin{notation} Based on our notion of homotopy complex, we can extend the classical definition of Cousin resolutions and Cohen-Macaulay sheaves to the non-abelian context.

-As in the preceding sections, we let $X$ be a scheme equipped, and consider one of the topologies $t=\zar, \nis$.
-Let $\cG$ be a sheaf groups on $X_t$, and $B\cG$ be its classifying space (see e.g. \cite[\textsection 4.1]{MV}), as an object of $\iSh(X_t)$.
+As in the preceding sections, we let $X$ be a scheme equipped with one of the topologies $t=\zar, \nis$.
+Let $\cG$ be a sheaf groups on $X_t$, and let $B\cG$ be its classifying space (see e.g. \cite[\textsection 4.1]{MV}), as an object of $\iSh(X_t)$.
 Recall that:

 where $H^1(X_t,\cG)$ denotes the pointed set of $t$-local $\cG$-torsors on $X$, and $[-,-]_*$ denotes the pointed homotopy classes in $\iSh(X_t)$.
 More generally, for any closed subset $Z \subset X$, $p=0,1$, we put: